distributed tracing

 • Custom dashboard creation for tailored insights and alerting.

-To get started with SigNoz, you have two options:
+To get started with SigNoz, you can choose either of the two options:

 1. SigNoz Cloud: A managed solution for easy setup and maintenance.